 Amidst all the flying planks and fireballs, you may have noticed the surrounding village looked rather cute.
 But even if you did, you still won’t have any idea just how exceptional this middle-of-nowhere village really is.

 The atmosphere isn’t likely to change in a hurry, either.
-The Osttirol is a part of the Tirol that time forgot: left behind when Italy took a big bite out Austria at the end of the First World War.
+The Osttirol is a part of the Tirol that time forgot: left behind when Italy annexed a chunk of Austria at the end of the First World War.
 It’s separated from the rest of the province by Austria’s highest mountain, the Grossglockner, and few skiers – even the keen ones – have any idea it’s there.

 The handful that make it to Obertilliach come primarily for its cross-country trails, which leaves its handful of downhill pistes all but empty.
 One – the top-to-bottom Ralsabfahrt – would be regarded as a classic even if it were in St Anton.
 In a place as quiet and as unspoilt as this, it’s nothing short of miraculous.

 What makes a ski resort pretty?
 Bizarrely, mining and obscurity often help.
 They’ve certainly had a benign influence on the current state of Alpbach – which is widely regarded as one of the cutest villages in the Alps.

 The mining – for copper and silver – started in the 15th century, and over the next 400 years had a profound influence on the look of the village.
 But once the deposits were exhausted, Alpbach faded from most maps, and a modern road didn’t reach it till 1926.
 Then, in 1953, the local council voted to protect the local architecture, and ensure new buildings went up in the traditional style.
 Even today, they can’t be more than three storeys high, and each one, above the ground floor, has to be made of wood.
 The result, after more than half a century of celebrity, is a village that is still low-rise, charming and relaxed.